 Don may be the baby of the McDermott family, but don’t get the wrong idea . . . he stands an impressive six feet six inches tall and has a personality to match.
-If he hadn’t decided writing and sports commentary were the loves of his life, he might have wound up doing stand-up comedy instead, and regularly keeps his family and friends in stitches with his witty one-liners, perfect timing and spot-on imitations.
-He also could have gone the music route, as he has a gorgeous baritone voice (much in demand by local operatic societies) and a great talent at the keyboard–the piano keyboard, that is.
-When he isn’t watching cricket or nattering on local radio, you might find him at his Yamaha grand piano, playing a classic Frank Sinatra or Dean Martin tune, crooning along to his own playing.
+If he hadn’t decided that writing and singing were the two loves of his life, he might have wound up doing stand-up comedy instead, and regularly keeps his family and friends in stitches with his witty one-liners, perfect timing and spot-on imitations of Old Hollywood actors (and actresses!).
+Don is a singer by profession, but always finds time to write!
+You can visit his personal blog here.

 A bit more about Don . . .

 Education: obtained a degree in Sport Journalism at the University of East London, but decided to pursue singing and writing instead